 Also read about – TREKKING IN INDIA

 Variety of Treks

-Himalayas are the mountains with a charm of biodiversity, the people who are nature lovers and want to explore the highly rich flora and rare species of animals, then there can be no better place than these captivating mountains, it is one of the most richest places for Flora and Fauna, it can be found in abundance here.
+The Himalayas are the mountains with a charm of things, the people who are nature lovers and want to explore the highly rich flora and rare species of animals, then there can be no better place than these great hills,

 Explore the Cultural Diversity

-The changing sights are one of the reasons to go trekking in Himalayas because as the altitude is gained, the sceneries start getting clearer and better, the spectacular views are very extraordinary away from hustle and bustle of city life and the environment is soothing, people also go there for peace of their mind.
+The changing views are one of the reasons to go trekking in the Himalayas because as the altitude gained, the views start getting clearer and better, the views are very excellent away from city life and the climate is soothing, people also go there for peace of their mind.